-As at earlier level (Band 3, Level 1) an exciting new phase of holistic scientific discovery now unfolded over a period of about 5 years (from the early to the mid 80's).
+As at the earlier level (Band 3, Level 1) an exciting new phase of holistic scientific discovery, with respect to Level 2, now unfolded over a period of about 5 years (from the early to the mid 80's).
 This entailed as before an amalgam of Spirituality, Mathematics, Physics, Philosophy, Psychology, Computer Studies and of course Economics (in which subject I lectured at the Dublin Institute of Technology).

-In fact I initially had plans to return to an earlier topic by seeking approval for a doctorate in the application of a new dynamic methodology in the understanding of Economics.
+In fact I initially had plans to return to an earlier ambition by seeking approval for a doctorate regarding the application of a new dynamic methodology to the understanding of Economics.